Check out this guide to Grasmere Lake District – it’s a beautiful little spot.

 - Ideal for nature lovers and particularly those interested in William Wordsworth.

 When staying with groups we have been lucky enough to stay at the Swan at Grasmere.
-See below for my review of the hotel.
-This means that the village centre is roughly a 10 minute walk away from the hotel.
-Here is a quick rundown of what is where in the village of Grasmere.
-I am going to do things in order as if you were walking down from Swan Lane, so the upper part of the village.
+The village centre is roughly a 10 minute walk away from the hotel.

 There is a path that leads beside a field down to the village of Grasmere from the Swan Hotel.

-I have seen a number of Herdwick sheep and lambs in this field and it is good to see a bit more of a close up view of them.
+Herdwick sheep and lambs have been in this field and it is good to see a bit more of a close up view of them.
 They are easy to recognise as the lambs are black and they get greyer and lighter as they get older.

 Exit the parking area and turn left over a lovely stone bridge and at night this a great spot to see bats hunting.
 They hunt across the river and under the lights of the adjacent hotel.

-Just after the hotel you have to cross the road as the pavement runs out.
-Continue walking down past the playing fields on the left and the fields on the right.
+After the hotel the pavement runs out, so cross over and continue walking down past the playing fields on the left and the fields on the right.

-I have been lucky enough to see deer in the fields on the right hand side so keep your eyes peeled.
+Deer have been spotted in the fields on the right hand side so keep your eyes peeled.

-One of the first buildings you will see on your left is the Village Hall.
+One of the first buildings on the left is the Village Hall.
 It always seems to have something on, whether a theatrical production or an antiques fair so it is great to see the hall being used so much.

 Then comes the Pharmacy and next The Co-operative store.

-Barneys Newsbox is one of my favourite shops anywhere, let alone Grasmere.
-If you love jigsaw puzzles you should have a look as it’s got the largest collection I have ever seen.
+If you love jigsaw puzzles you should have a look as it’s got a huge selection.
 They have puzzles in all shapes and sizes and lots of places such as every state in the USA for example.
 They also do a nice range of cards and of course newspapers.

-Great curated choices plus great selection of books about the area
+- Great curated choices plus a great selection of books about the area

-Take a left at the bookshoop to find another tempting shop!
+Take a left at the bookshop to find another tempting shop!

 If you have ever wondered what a Herdwick sheep tastes like they often have Hoggett pasties available so you can try them!

-If you continue walking in the same direction, with the village green on your left, you will come to one of my favourite cafes in Grasmere.
+If you continue walking in the same direction, with the village green on your left.

 If you turn left out of Greens and continue walking in the same direction you will come to the famous Gingerbread shop which is in the corner of the courtyard.

-I am sorry to say I have rarely made it into this tiny little shop because normally when I stop to point it out I am on a walk with a group of visitors.
-The smell coming from this little building is amazing and I am desperate to try their Gingerbread ice cream.
-The gingerbread is made to a secret recipe and it was the Gingerbread that William Wordsworth and his sister Dorothy craved when they were aware.
+The smell coming from this little building is always amazing.
+The gingerbread is made to a secret recipe and it was the Gingerbread that William Wordsworth and his sister Dorothy craved when they were away.

 This lovely little church is where William Wordsworth and his family members, including his sister Dorothy are buried.
 It is one of the most visited graves, infact the most visited literary grave in Britain.
-I especially like the fact that the graveyard is surrounded by yew trees which were planted by William Wordsworth, a great connection back to this influential poet.
+The graveyard is surrounded by yew trees which were planted by William Wordsworth, a great connection back to this influential poet.

-Quirky, fun and unlike any other National Trust property I’ve ever visited
+- Quirky, fun, and unlike any other National Trust property

-I have to admit I love Allanbank because it is so unlike any other National Trust property I have ever visited.
-Generally I associate the National Trust with properties which are lovely and packed with interesting arts and pieces that you view sedately from behind a rope with well to do guides who gently explain things if you ask them.
+Allanbank because is so unlike any other National Trust property.
+General National Trust properties are lovely and packed with interesting arts and pieces that you view sedately from behind a rope with well to do guides who gently explain things if you ask them